Tuck · Comparisons · Tuck vs Dormi - Baby Monitor

 Dormi is $17 lifetime — the lowest sticker price for a credible baby monitor app on either platform.
 The free tier gives 4 hours of monitoring per month (renewable), which is enough to evaluate the product but not enough to use as a primary monitor.
 Sleekbit also offers $2/month or $10/year subscription tiers if you'd rather rent than buy.

 On dollar value, Dormi at $17 lifetime is unbeatable for what it does.
-Tuck Pro at $79/year is more expensive but includes the AI layer Dormi doesn't have.
+Tuck at $99.99/year is much more expensive but includes the AI layer Dormi doesn't have.
 Apples to oranges in part because they're on different operating systems.

 Feature breadth — Dormi is intentionally minimal, Tuck adds AI on top of the basics